 There’s a moment, if reaching level 945,763 of your daily commuting mobile game, when your soul can die – just a little bit.
 You’ve crushed that candy.
 You’ve popped those pandas.
 You’ve catapulted a million angry birds.
 And…it’s never going to end, is it?
 The birds will never feel chill.
 The baby pandas will sit there, forever, crying, trapped in bubbles (we’ve created another mobile game list if you hate endings).
 THERE IS A NEAR-INFINITE NUMBER OF SOLITAIRE LEVELS.

 If we’re honest, old school games consoles (the ones you have hooked up to your TV) have made a pretty dollar out of games that, y’know, end.
 How else are you meant to have a dramatic denouement?
 Or build narrative?
-As Nintendo are about to prove with their epic new Switch console – you can game on-the-go and still manage to enjoy a sophisticated structure, rather than knowing that you will actually physically die before your game runs out of levels.
+As Nintendo have proved with their epic Switch console – you can game on-the-go and still manage to enjoy a sophisticated structure, rather than knowing that you will actually physically die before your game runs out of levels.
 That’s hardcore.

-It’s enough to make anyone have an existential crisis, which is why we’ve done some digging to help you find some games that you can play, enjoy and, ultimately, finish.
+It’s enough to make anyone have an existential crisis, which is why we’ve done some digging to help you find some mobile games that you can play, enjoy and, ultimately, finish.
 Because sometimes it’s even more beautiful to say goodbye.
 Here are some of the best mobile games that give you an end-to-end experience:

 Self described as ‘an illusionary adventure of impossible architecture and forgiveness,’ this beautifully designed, illustrative game has to make it into our list of top mobile games.
-It takes you through a multitude of breathtaking, colourful and optically mind-melting levels.
-Imagine luxuriating in this on your Razer Phone, with its smooth-as-silk 120Hz refresh rate and 5.72-inch screen.
+It takes you through a multitude of breathtaking, colourful and optically mind-melting levels – just imagine luxuriating in this on your Razer Phone, with its smooth-as-silk 120Hz refresh rate and 5.72-inch screen.
 Mmmmmmm.